Reviewed: 8th April 2019

 If you are director of a limited company, you may be liable to pay income tax on the dividends and salary you take out of the business.
-The personal allowance is currently £11,850 (£12,500 from April 2019), with any income above this amount being taxed under the Pay As You Earn (PAYE) scheme, and deducted at source by your company’s payroll system.
+The personal allowance is currently £12,500 (2019-20), with any income above this amount being taxed under the Pay As You Earn (PAYE) scheme, and deducted at source by your company’s payroll system.

 From 1st April 2018, individuals now have a tax-free dividend allowance of £2,000 in addition to the personal allowance mentioned above.

 Any dividends above £2,000 will be taxed according to your taxpayer status as follows:

 If you are paid a salary of £8,632 or more from your company, then you’ll be liable for Class 1 National Insurance contributions as an employee.
 The company itself will also need to pay Class 1 employer’s contributions to HMRC.
 Contributions are calculated based on the salary you earn on an annual basis, although payment must be made to HMRC following your usual payroll whether than is monthly or weekly.

 Employment Allowance means that you can claim back up to £3,000 of employers’ Class 1 National Insurance contributions in a tax year, if you are the director and you employ other staff.